CxELabs/M365HOL/instructions.md

 This lab covers ASC Policy and Regulatory Compliance and guides you through some preview features.<br>

-This lab covers ASC Policy and Regulatory Compliance and guides you through the preview features.<br>

 ### Regulatory Compliance (Preview)
 From the Azure Security Center overview blade, click on the **Least compliant regulatory standards** tile: <br><br>
 !IMAGE[alt text](\Media\policy_compliance_dashboard.png)<br><br>